-- the value of any improvements to the land will be excluded - an appropriate adjustment will be made on account of any easements or other rights to which the land is subject - where there are different density zonings within a subdivision or outline development plan, the value will be based on the lowest density zoning - the value will include any rights and configuration given by the consents already granted - the value will be based on the highest and best use for the particular parcel of land valued (based on the lowest density zoning).
+the value of any improvements to the land will be excluded;

+- an appropriate adjustment will be made on account of any easements or other rights to which the land is subject; - where there are different density zonings within a subdivision or outline development plan, the value will be based on the lowest density zoning; - the value will include any rights and configuration given by the consents already granted; and - the value of the land will be assessed taking into consideration all existing or future restrictions to be imposed e.g. those imposed under the Reserves Act and planning restrictions.
+However, the valuation should also account for the "chance" likelihood (if any) of removing these restrictions and using the land for its highest and best use.